chizakura/tried-it-app/README.md

 | Total | H | 6hrs| 5hrs |

 ## Helper Functions
-Helper functions should be generic enought that they can be reused in other applications.
+Helper functions should be generic enough that they can be reused in other applications.
 Use this section to document all helper functions that fall into this category.

 #### SAMPLE.....
 | Function | Description |